The intrinsic formality of $E_n$-operads: The reduction to graph homology

-Now, the operad of graphs, to which we apply our constructions, is naturally defined in a base category of complete dg-modules, and we have to work in this category in order to provide this operad with a Hopf structure.
+The operad of graphs, to which we apply our constructions, is naturally defined in a base category of complete dg-modules and, in fact, we have to work in this category in order to provide this operad with a Hopf structure.
 We review the definition of this base category of complete dg-modules in the next paragraph.
 We examine the definition of Hopf $\Lambda$-operads in complete dg-modules afterwards.
-We then explain the definition of an (already alluded to) generalization of the category cooperads which form the dual objects of these complete Hopf $\Lambda$-operads in the category of dg-modules.
+We then explain the definition of the (previously alluded to) generalization of the category cooperads, where we have a possibly non-trivial term in arity one, and which we get when we take the dual objects of these complete Hopf $\Lambda$-operads in the category of dg-modules.
 We eventually tackle the applications of complete Hopf $\Lambda$-operads to the Koszul deformation complexes.

 \begin{rem}[The symmetric monoidal category of complete dg-modules] The category of complete dg-modules, denoted by $\hat{\f}\dg\Mod$, explicitly consists of dg-modules $K\in\dg\Mod$ equipped with a filtration $K = \DGF_0 K\supset\cdots\supset\DGF_s K\supset\cdots$ by dg-submodules $\DGF_s K\subset K$ such that $K = \lim_s K/\DGF_s K$.
 We take the filtration preserving morphisms of dg-modules as morphisms in $\hat{\f}\dg\Mod$.
 We explicitly assume that our morphisms $\phi: K\rightarrow L$ satisfy the relation $\phi(\DGF_s K)\subset\DGF_s L$ for every $s\geq 0$.
 We refer to~\cite[\S II.13.0]{FresseBook} for a thorough study of this category of complete dg-modules.
 We only briefly recall the definition of a symmetric monoidal structure on $\hat{\f}\dg\Mod$.